 Unfortunately, as the business grows, this just won’t be possible due to time constraints.

-On the other hand, assigning the task to the marketing team can have its perks too.
+On the other hand, assigning the customer review task to the marketing team can have its perks too.
 They might be able to use the opportunity to raise your business’s profile by offering incentives or writing enticing copy that will be read by other customers.